Legal Framework of MoU (Memorandum of Understanding)

 Facts: A sale agreement regarding the property was the point of controversy between Bikram Kishore Parida and Benudhar Jena.
 Being the prospective purchaser, Parida alleged that he had entered into an agreement with Jena, who was the proprietor of the property, to sell him such property for a fixed amount of money.
 He further alleged that he had even made part payment in advance, but Jena subsequently refused to accept the sale to be consummated.
 This led Parida to file a suit for specific performance in order to enforce the contract.

-Issue: The issues before the court would be whether any relief can be granted with regard to the sales agreement under the Specific Relief Act of 1963 and whether Parida can be granted specific performance of the contract with Jena being reluctant to sell the property.
+Issue: The issues before the court would be whether any relief can be granted with regard to the sales agreement under the Specific Relief Act of 1963, and whether Parida can be granted specific performance of the contract, with Jena being reluctant to sell the property.

-Judgement: The court ruled in favour of Parida, as it granted him specific performance of the sale agreement.
-The court came to the conclusion that the agreement was both valid and binding because, firstly, it was supported by consideration and secondly, because there was also an agreement between the parties to the contract.
+Judgment: The court ruled in favour of Parida, as it granted him specific performance of the sale agreement.
+The court came to the conclusion that the agreement was both valid and binding because, firstly, it was supported by consideration and, secondly, because there was also an agreement between the parties to the contract.
 The court found that for this reason, since an advance amount had been paid by Parida and as he was willing to perform his part of the agreement, he was entitled to the relief of specific performance.
-This was a scenario that showed that the sale agreement for immovable property is valid and can be enforced in the courts, especially when prepared parties are willing to undertake their respective obligations as required by the law.
+This was a scenario that showed that the sale agreement for immovable property is valid and can be enforced in the courts, especially when the parties are willing to undertake their respective obligations as required by the law.
 The right to specific performance was emphasized in the case where the buyer had fully undertaken his or her obligations under the agreement.

 Conclusion